 In Lightroom, there is a dedicated Contrast Slider in the Basic Panel.
 The way the Contrast functionality works is that it makes darker colors darker and brighter colors brighter by creating a higher tonal contrast between the dark and bright areas of the image.

 But since we cannot separately control at what degree the program affects the dark and bright tones, it is often impossible to maximize the contrast without clipping the whites or blacks.

 I use a different technique to have better control over the Contrast.
 I use the Region sliders in the Tone Curve Panel.

 Here is my typical slide configuration for landscape photos.

 First, I want to ensure I protect the brighter areas of the image from accidental clipping.
 I set the Highlight value to -44.

 I also want to protect the dark tones.
 I set the Shadows value to +11.

-Next, I start experimenting by increasing the value of the Lights and decreasing the value of the Darks.
+Next, I start experimenting by increasing the Lights’ value and decreasing the Darks’ value.

 Of course, every image is different and requires a different Region slider configuration.
-As a general rule, I boost the Lights at a much higher degree than how much I reduce the Darks.
+Generally, I boost the Lights to a much higher degree than how much I reduce the Darks.

-By having the ability to adjust the bright and dark areas of the photo separately, it gives us much better control over the contrast adjustment process.
+The ability to adjust the bright and dark areas of the photo separately gives us much better control over the contrast adjustment process.